nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 - **Cross-agent synthesis:** High-tension edges also bridge agents (Shadow → Architect, Mediator → Architect), indicating active cross-domain integration
 - **Semantic refinement:** The highest-tension edge (0.850) connects two similar concepts about safety-critical AI, suggesting the system is actively distinguishing nuances

-**These are not bugs—they're the system's active thinking.** The Keeper (verification phase) maintains these high-tension edges because they represent unresolved questions worth exploring, not errors to be corrected.
+**These are not bugs—they're the system's active thinking.** The verification phase maintains these high-tension edges because they represent unresolved questions worth exploring, not errors to be corrected.

 ---